zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

 ```

 ### Network layer
 The network layer could be implemented through WebSocket communication or HTTP polling.
-The implementation requires two-ways communication this is why the WebSocket implementation looks as a superior tech.
+The implementation requires two-ways communication this is why the WebSocket implementation looks like a superior-tech.

 #### Consumer abstractions
 Not primitive objects which need to be sent to the Universal SDK.